-Sign No. Sign Face Description WK084 - CHO Cyclists Keep Left: this sign should be used to direct cyclists to the left.
-WK085 6th Cyclists Keep Right: this sign should be used to direct cyclists to the right.
-WK086 STO Cyclists: is available for use where it is considered necessary to warn traffic of the likely presence of a significant number of cyclists.
+Sign No. Sign Face Description WK084 - Contraction of the second se Cyclists Keep Left: this sign should be used to direct cyclists to the left.
+WK085 6to Cyclists Keep Right: this sign should be used to direct cyclists to the right.
+WK086 Sto Cyclists: is available for use where it is considered necessary to warn traffic of the likely presence of a significant number of cyclists.
 A supplementary plate P 002 Length may be used where the length of the lane width restriction is greater than 250m.
 WK087 Slippery for Cyclists: may be provided where roadworks may, due to a slippery surface, cause problems for cyclists.

-Roadworks often result in narrower traffic lanes which can be located directly adjacent to physical vertical features such as fencing/ barriers.
-Where possible, a safe route should be provided through the creation of a temporary off-road cycle track, separated from the works area by a suitable barrier.
+from the works area by a suitable barrier.
 Where cyclists are to be accommodated on the road, lane widths should be adequate to accommodate cyclists as well as vehicular traffic.
 Detailed guidance on providing for vulnerable road users including pedestrians and cyclists is provided in Chapter 8 of the Traffic Signs Manual, the Temporary Traffic Management Design Guidance and the Temporary Traffic Management Operations Guidance.
 Guidance on appropriate lane widths from the Temporary Traffic Management Design Guidance is provided in Table 5.4.